 Admire Rhine Valley vistas from a 900-year-old castle, sample the food and wine of Austria’s Wachau Valley, learn the Viennese waltz and linger in Budapest’s Café Gerbeaud.
-Indulge all your senses on this 15-day journey spanning the best of Europe.
-Our most iconic itinerary traces the Rhine, Main and...
+Indulge all your senses on this 15-day journey tracing iconic attractions and engaging encounters, between the windmill-dotted w...

-3 amazing rooms to choose from - Standard, French balcony and Veranda
+Three amazing rooms to choose from - Standard, French Balcony and Veranda

 Arrive in Amsterdam, then transfer to your ship.* After boarding, the afternoon is yours to relax or explore the city on your own.
 If your arrival schedule permits, you may wish to visit the Rijksmuseum, or the van Gogh Museum next door.

 This morning, sail to Kinderdijk, a UNESCO World Heritage Site, for a tour of this ingenious network of windmills and other flood management devices.
 You'll learn why the windmills were built and see how they work, plus you'll have the chance to enter a working windmill for a tour of its mechanisms and living quarters.
-Return on board for lunch and an enjoyable afternoon of Dutch diversions: sample handcrafted Dutch cheeses and jenever, a distilled juniper liquor, and take in a culturally enriching presentation on the Dutch Golden Age.
+Return to the ship for lunch and an enjoyable afternoon of Dutch diversions.
+Sample handcrafted Dutch cheeses and jenever, a distilled juniper liquor, and take in a culturally enriching presentation on the Dutch Golden Age.
 Cruise through the night.

-You have a morning tour of Cologne, including a visit to the Dom, Germany’s largest cathedral and a UNESCO World Heritage Site.
+Enjoy a morning tour of Cologne, including a visit to the Dom, Germany’s largest cathedral and a UNESCO World Heritage Site.
 After your tour, spend the rest of the day and evening exploring Cologne on your own.
 There are Roman ruins, interesting neighbourhoods and wonderful museums like the Fragrance Museum and the Chocolate Museum.
-As always, your Program Director can help you plan your free time.
+As always, your program director can help you plan your free time.
 Or, join an optional excursion on which you will ascend to the Dom’s roof, enjoying up-close views of the cathedral’s architecture and bird’s-eye vistas of Cologne.
 Lunch and dinner are served aboard, departing at midnight.

 After breakfast, tour Würzburg’s Bishops’ Residenz, one of Germany’s largest and most ornate baroque palaces and a UNESCO World Heritage Site.
 Or, instead, join an optional full-day journey along Germany’s picturesque “Romantic Road” to Rothenburg, with its turreted city wall and impressive Gothic and baroque architecture.
 Upon returning to Würzburg, you will also enjoy a tour of the Bishops’ Residenz.
 Rejoin your ship for dinner.

-Sail through the morning; after lunch visit Bamberg, with its medieval city center, a UNESCO World Heritage Site.
+Sail through the morning.
+After lunch, visit Bamberg, with its medieval city centre, a UNESCO World Heritage Site.
 Your walking tour includes a visit to the magnificent 11th-century cathedral, reworked in late Romanesque style in the 13th century, and the picturesque city hall built on a tiny island in the middle of a river.
-Take some free time to enjoy Bamberg and perhaps try some of the town’s distinctive smoke-flavored beer before returning aboard.
+Take some free time to enjoy Bamberg and perhaps try some of the town’s distinctive smoke-flavoured beer before returning on board.

 Arrive in Regensburg midday.
 After lunch, tour this wonderfully preserved medieval city, a UNESCO World Heritage Site, including structures dating back to Roman times.
 Discover many 13th- and 14th-century patrician houses and see the splendid St. Peter’s Cathedral.
 During free time, visit the Alte Würstküche (Old Sausage Kitchen), Germany’s oldest restaurant.
 Alternately, you may choose to disembark this morning and drive with your guide to Munich for an optional full-day tour of this cultural and historic city, rejoining your ship in time to enjoy dinner on board before our evening departure.

 Arrive this morning in Passau, at the confluence of the Inn, Ilz and Danube Rivers.
 Your guided walk along the town’s narrow streets takes you through Old Town and past traditional patrician houses.
-You’ll see the New Bishop’s Residence and visit the impressive baroque St. Stephen’s Cathedral with its ornate interior.
+You will see the New Bishop’s Residence and visit the impressive baroque St. Stephen’s Cathedral with its ornate interior.
 Inside, you are treated to a special concert played on the 17,000-pipe organ, considered Europe’s largest church organ*.
-Enjoy lunch aboard your ship, and return to the city for further exploration on your own before departing.
+Enjoy lunch on board the ship, and return to the city for further exploration on your own before departing.
 Alternately, set out this morning with your guide to enjoy a full-day optional tour of picturesque Salzburg, the birthplace of Mozart and setting of The Sound of Music.
 Cruising through the night.

 After breakfast, visit the abbey at Melk, a 900-year-old Benedictine monastery featuring Austria’s finest Italian baroque architecture.
-Rejoin your ship; cruise through the spectacular Wachau Valley this afternoon.
-Before dinner, you have time to explore the time-honored town of Krems and see the Steiner Tor, the last remaining city gate, or take an optional excursion to a local winery to sample some local vintages from this famous wine-producing region.
+Rejoin your ship and cruise through the spectacular Wachau Valley in the afternoon.
+Before dinner, you will have time to explore the time-honoured town of Krems and see the Steiner Tor, the last remaining city gate, or take an optional excursion to a local winery to sample some local vintages from this famous wine-producing region.

 Enjoy a day at leisure in Vienna.
 Perhaps see an unrivaled collection of Old Masters at the Museum of Fine Arts, or visit the Albertina.
 Maybe ride the Riesenrad, the world’s oldest Ferris wheel.
 Alternately, you may join an optional tour to Schönbrunn Palace, the “Versailles of Vienna,” or enjoy a Viennese waltz lesson as well as visiting the palace during a full-day optional excursion.
 A cup of coffee or tea and a slice of exquisite Sachertorte are a must for any afternoon in Vienna.
 Later, rejoin your ship and sail for Budapest.